 Let’s just call a spade a spade, shall we?
-This isn’t your mom’s egg salad.
+This open-face egg salad sandwich isn’t your mom’s egg salad sandwich.
+Nope.
+Not even close.
 No paprika.
 No pickle relish.
 No mayonnaise.
-(That’s right.
-No mayonnaise.)
-Still, we think you just may swoon to it.
-Tasting is believing.
-And next time you find yourself with an uber abundance of hard-boiled eggs and you’re praying for a few creative egg ideas, please, allow us to egg you on.
+That’s right.
+No mayonnaise.
+Still, we think that you’re gonna swoon to it.
+It’s just as creamy as the classic but a lot more healthful.
+Not that you’d notice that from the taste.
+So next time you find yourself with an abundance of hard-boiled eggs (we’re looking at you, Easter Monday) and you’re praying for a few creative egg ideas, look no further.–David Leite

 - 2 tablespoons plain yogurt, plus more if needed (make it rich, luxuriant Greek-style yogurt)